My Body - Breathing and Oxygen Cycles

 Your breath begins at your nose and mouth and ends in your lungs.
 What is connected to your nose and mouth?
 This is the second step.

 Your breath begins at your nose and mouth and ends in your lungs.
 What is located in your chest?
-These are the forth and fifth steps.Solution
+These are the fourth and fifth steps.Solution

 - When you breathe, air first enters the body though the nose and mouth.